 - Ineligible for workplace rights that employees generally have, such as a minimum wage, overtime pay, or sick pay.

 - Ineligible for healthcare coverage as an employee under Obamacare.

 If you believe that you have been mistakenly or willfully misclassified as an independent contractor, you should first try talking to your employer to understand why you have been classified that way.
 If your employer is unresponsive or does not cooperate, you can try contacting the IRS or the state department of labor.
 If neither of these options results in changing your employment classification, the attorneys at Robinson & Henry can help.
 Often times, a formal demand from an attorney will cause the employer to correct the misclassification.

-Call Robinson & Henry Today for a Free Initial Consultation
+Call Robinson & Henry Today for a Free Initial Assessment

 The experienced business and tax attorneys at Robinson & Henry are well prepared to assist you with any employee classification concerns.
 We can help you minimize your business’s liability, properly determine the classification of a worker, or help to defend your business’s classification before a CDOL employee audit.